kailash-manasarovar/statement/docs/timeline/2025/february.md

 #### Something I find interesting reading these back...

-- Is I'm always looking for a way to explain things so that everyone apparently *normal* comes out looking *normal*.
+- I'm always looking for a way to explain things so that everyone apparently *normal* comes out looking *normal*.
 - I literally cannot believe what is happening to me, how I'm being ignored and silenced, and I'm constantly trying to find ways to understand it that make rational and reasonable sense.
 - Is this the state that all the women, girls, and child victims find themselves in in Spain, if they survive long enough to complain about it?
 - I don't do this so much nowadays (time of writing June 2026) - because it's obvious the gangs are protected at the highest level - but at the time I could only understand these horrendous reactions to me being due to the gangs intercepting all my messages and deleting them.